getting-things-gnome/gtg/docs/contributors/coding best practices.md

 You can also manually test your changes with debugging data, by doing:

-    ./gtg.sh
+    ./launch.sh

-Running ``gtg.sh`` will prevent GTG from messing with your real data.
+Running ``launch.sh`` will prevent GTG from messing with your real data.
 Instead, it will create/store data in ``./tmp/default/``.